 When a low tire pressure condition is detected, the TPMS illuminates the low tire pressure warning light located on the instrument cluster.
 If the warning light comes on, stop as soon as possible and inflate the tires to the recommended pressure shown on the Tire and Loading Information label.
-See Vehicle Load Limits ⇒ 166.
+See Vehicle Load Limits \$ 169.

 A message to check the pressure in a specific tire may display in the Driver Information Center (DIC).
 The low tire pressure warning light and the DIC warning message, if equipped, come on at each ignition cycle until the tires are inflated to the correct inflation pressure.
 Using the DIC, it may be possible to view the tire pressure levels.
-For additional information and details about the DIC operation and displays, see Driver Information Center (DIC) \$\phi\$ 109.
+For additional information

 The low tire pressure warning light may come on in cool weather when the vehicle is first started, and then turn off as the vehicle is driven.
-This could be an early indicator that the air pressure is getting low and must be inflated to the proper pressure.
+This could be an early indicator that the air pressure is getting low and needs to be inflated to the proper pressure.

 A Tire and Loading Information label shows the size of the original equipment tires and the correct inflation pressure for the tires when they are cold.
-See Vehicle Load Limits \$\Displays 166\$, for an example of the Tire and Loading Information label and its location.
-Also see Tire Pressure \$\Displays 241\$.
+See Vehicle Load Limits \$\dip 169\$, for an example of the Tire and Loading Information label and its location.
+Also see Tire Pressure \$\dip 262\$.

-The TPMS can warn about a low tire pressure condition but it does not replace normal tire maintenance.
-See Tire Inspection ⇒ 247, Tire Rotation ⇒ 247 and Tires ⇒ 234.
+The TPMS can warn about a low tire pressure condition, but it does not replace normal tire maintenance.
+See Tire Inspection ⇒ 267, Tire Rotation ⇒ 268, and Tires ⇒ 255.